Up to 60% off sofas & mattresses — limited‑time deals.

 Pro Tips for Sabai Sofa

-• Measure depth as carefully as width—deep sofas can steal your walkway.
+• Measure depth as carefully as width; deep sofas can take over the walkway.

-• If you work on your sofa, keep a lumbar pillow within reach and treat it as part of the setup.
+• If you work on your sofa, keep a lumbar pillow nearby and treat it as part of the setup.

-• For deep seats, a small throw pillow behind mid-back helps prevent the slow slouch.
+• For deep seats, a small throw pillow behind your mid-back helps prevent slouching.

-• Rotate cushions and back pillows periodically so one seat doesn’t wear faster than the others.
+• Rotate cushions and back pillows periodically so one seat does not wear faster than the others.

-• If you have pets, vacuum seams weekly and spot-clean early before stains set.
+• If you have pets, vacuum seams weekly and spot-clean before stains set.

-• For sleeper use, keep sheets and a thin topper nearby so setup stays fast.
+• For sleeper use, keep sheets and a thin topper nearby so setup stays quick.

-• If you plan to host, run through the sleeper conversion once when it arrives so it’s muscle memory.
+• If you plan to host, practice the sleeper conversion once when the sofa arrives.

-• Don’t ignore seat height—if you’re up and down a lot, a taller seat can feel easier day to day.
+• Do not ignore seat height; if you stand up often, a taller seat can feel easier day to day.

 FAQs